 Now streaming on:

-2020 might have been the year of permanently tempering expectations, but movies like "Locked Down," at least from the onset, make it hard to not get your hopes up.
-Its stars, Anne Hathaway and Chiwetel Ejiofor, are the type of actors whose energy could hold your attention in the most mundane of scenarios, even quarantine.
+2020 might have been the year of permanently tempering expectations, but movies like "Locked Down," at least from the onset, make it hard not to get your hopes up.
+Its stars, Anne Hathaway and Chiwetel Ejiofor, are actors whose energy could hold your attention in the most mundane of scenarios, even quarantine.
 So to be trapped in a lockdown with them, to watch them embody relatable circumstances through feverish monologues, and then join them on a story that promises a department store heist sounds like the escapist dreams Hollywood is made of.
-And then factor in screenwriter Steven Knight, because if anyone could make these restrictions work, it would be the writer/director of the incredible "Locke," in which Tom Hardy sat in a car seat and navigated the worst day of his life phone call after phone call.
+And then factor in screenwriter Steven Knight because if anyone could make these restrictions work, it would be the writer/director of the incredible "Locke," in which Tom Hardy sat in a car seat and navigated the worst day of his life, phone call after phone call.

-But in spite of the available chemistry and charisma from Hathaway and Ejiofor, "Locked Down" proves to be a bewildering mess, in part because of choices made in how to tell a story that mixes two-hander drama with a heist.
-The creative limits aren't even due to the pandemic, but from Knight and director Doug Liman who make this story more stagnant than it has to be.
+But despite the available chemistry and charisma from Hathaway and Ejiofor, "Locked Down" proves to be a bewildering mess, partly because of choices made in how to tell a story that mixes two-hander drama with a heist.
+The creative limits aren't even due to the pandemic but from Knight and director Doug Liman, who make this story more stagnant than it has to be.

-Knight has to give his "Scenes from a Quarantine" script a third act, so a heist plot comes to fruition mixing their two jobs.
-She works for the company who oversees the diamond on display at Harrods, and he has found a gig as a driver hired to transport one that costs three million pounds, albeit using a new name because of his criminal past.
-Paxton and Linda remark about this overlap, saying it's like an intervention of God, fate, chance, etc. But really it's just gibberish plotting, leading to one of the more weaker heists in movie history, and not in disarming, sly fashion.
+Knight has to give his "Scenes from a Quarantine" script a third act, so a heist plot comes to fruition by mixing their two jobs.
+She works for the company that oversees the diamond on display at Harrods, and he has found a gig as a driver hired to transport one that costs three million pounds, albeit using a new name because of his criminal past.
+Paxton and Linda remark about this overlap, saying it's like an intervention of God, fate, chance, etc. But it's just gibberish plotting, leading to one of the weaker heists in movie history, not in disarming, sly fashion.
 You wish that Knight and Liman had tried harder with everything, or at least with the jokes, like a quagmire that arises when Paxton's new name is revealed to be "Edgar Allen Poe."
 Even calling it a heist makes it sound more thrilling than it is, and to even share the scheme would be to take away what few thrills "Locked Down" has.
-It's a real test of what you want from your heists, and the people behind them.
+It's a real test of what you want from your heists and those behind them.

-The heist becomes like an extension of the movie's cynical allotment for entertainment—that the movie for some reason has to be almost two hours, so here's some character-padding over the course of some Zoom sessions, with brief cameos from Ben Stiller and Mindy Kaling as Linda's co-workers to make you think this is more of a party than the actions reveal it to be.
-"Locked Down” in turn exemplifies this new era of Zoom-based acting can be a raw deal between actors and audience—we get to see faces that we like, talents who make us laugh, and they just have to Zoom in with characters who feel like mere impressions.
-Like how the growing business of Cameos works, the actors get paid for popping in with their personas, and we get the simple novelty of getting to feel like we're sharing screen-time with Ben Stiller ("Ooh, maybe that's his real living room!").
+The heist becomes like an extension of the movie's cynical allotment for entertainment—that the movie for some reason, has to be almost two hours, so here's some character-padding throughout some Zoom sessions, with brief cameos from Ben Stiller and Mindy Kaling as Linda's co-workers to make you think this is more of a party than the actions reveal it to be.
+"Locked Down," in turn, exemplifies this new era of Zoom-based acting can be a raw deal between actors and audience—we get to see faces that we like, talents who make us laugh, and they have to Zoom in with characters who feel like mere impressions.
+Like how the growing business of Cameos works, the actors get paid for popping in with their personas, and we get the simple novelty of feeling like we're sharing screen-time with Ben Stiller ("Ooh, maybe that's his real living room!").
 Even Ben Kingsley appears as the man who helps get Paxton his new name, and the funniest detail might be how he always holds his device so that you only see half of his bald head.

-Take out the film's star presence, brief and not so brief, and you barely have a worthwhile movie, and one that seems like it's already outdated.
-It has hallmarks that are major spring 2020 energy: jokes about making bread, the beginnings of mask-wearing, the dread of learning that you're in lockdown for another blob of time.
+Take out the film's star presence, brief and not so brief, and you barely have a worthwhile movie and one that seems like it's already outdated.
+It has major spring 2020 energy hallmarks: jokes about making bread, the beginnings of mask-wearing, and the dread of learning that you're in lockdown for another blob of time.
 "Locked Down" is a wannabe pioneer of COVID-era filmmaking, but it feels old hat compared to other movies that have already come out and used Zoom performances and select outdoor scenes.
 It's like a time capsule that's been opened too early, the movie's simple references to real anxieties not providing any comfort but an easy recognition.